fondemen/vagrant-kubernetes/README.md

 Default is calico.

 #### CALICO_VERSION
 The version of calico to use.
+Set to latest to get the latest version.
-Default is 3.13.
+Default is latest.

 #### HELM_VERSION
 The version of [Helm](https://helm.sh/) to install.
 Check https://github.com/helm/helm/releases.
 Note that you can [control](#tiller_ns) the kubernetes namespace used by tiller.
-Default is 3.2.0.
+Default is 3.5.0.

 #### TILLER_NS
 The namespace in which tiller is to be installed by helm.
 This parameter is ignored in case [HELM_VERSION](#helm_version) is &ge; 3.